 There are several schools here.

-• Inside, we recommend diluting the paint with linseed oil the first time you iron it, so that the paint is thin and easy to iron out.
-It is also possible to paint with an interior linseed oil primer .
+- For interiors, we recommend diluting the paint with linseed oil the first coat, so that the paint is thin and easy to spread.
+It is also possible to paint with an interior linseed oil paint primer .

-• On the outside, you can either apply alinseed oil paint base first or dilute the paint with solvent as a base.
-Some manufacturers recommend that you also dilute the paint externally with linseed oil.
+- For exteriors, you can either apply alinseed oil paint primer first or dilute the paint with a solvent as a primer.
+Some manufacturers recommend diluting the paint with linseed oil for exteriors as well.

-Regardless of which method is chosen, the base color must be painted thinly.
+Regardless of which method you choose, the base color should be applied thinly.

 Check compatibility

-If you are painting over an existing color, check that the linseed oil color is compatible with the existing color.
+If you are painting over an existing paint, make sure that the linseed oil paint is compatible with the existing paint.

 By carefully preparing the surface before painting with linseed oil paint, you can achieve a durable and beautiful result.
 Clean, sand, prime and check compatibility to give the paint the best possible conditions to adhere and last over time.